SNL-WaterPower/WecOptTool-MATLAB/README.md

 ## Installing WecOptTool and NEMOH

-To add WecOptTool to your startup.m file using the MATLAB command prompt:
+After downloading the WecOptTool source code to a path of your choosing (`/path/to/WecOptTool`), add the WecOptTool toolbox to your MATLAB path using the MATLAB command prompt:

 ```
 >> addpath(genpath('/path/to/WecOptTool/toolbox'));